BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 **subscribe as late as possible**, i. e. in the template.

 As the last thing to mention here is a thing that I discover a lot when I consult projects is mixing the styles.
-Until now I saw plenty of them and It was always a mess.
+Until now I saw plenty of them and it was always a mess.

-So as a suggestion from my side tries to avoid mixing stales as good as possible.
+So as a suggestion from my side tries to avoid mixing styles as good as possible.

 ![](https://github.com/BioPhoton/blog-how-to-avoid-observables-in-angular/raw/master/images/mix-styles__michael-hladky.png "Mixing Styles")